Andrew Peeke: Professional

 Following his junior season with Notre Dame, Peeke was signed to a three-year, entry-level contract with the Columbus Blue Jackets on April 1, 2019.
 He scored his first career goal on February 16, 2020, against the New Jersey Devils.
 On August 9, 2021, Peeke signed a two-year, $1.575 million contract extension to remain with the Blue Jackets.

 On March 8, 2024, the Blue Jackets traded Peeke to the Boston Bruins in exchange for Jakub Zbořil and a 2027 third-round pick.

 Peeke provided a stable force on Boston's blue line with his physicality.
 Peeke scored his first point as a Bruin in his second game with the team, an assist on a John Beecher goal against the Philadelphia Flyers on March 16, 2024.
 Peeke was injured in Game 2 of the first round of the 2024 Stanley Cup playoffs against the Toronto Maple Leafs.
 Peeke would end up missing the rest of the series, but the Bruins beat the Leafs in seven games, and Peeke would return to the Boston lineup in Game 3 of their second round matchup against the Florida Panthers.

 Peeke entered the 2024–25 season on the Bruins opening night roster, and provided a steady defensive force on Boston's third line pairing.
 On November 5, 2024 Peeke left a game against the Toronto Maple Leafs early after suffering an upper-body injury after a hit from Max Pacioretty.
 The injury would keep him out for two weeks, before he returned to the lineup on November 18.
 On January 14, 2025, Peeke scored his first goal as a Bruin, an empty net goal against the Tampa Bay Lightning.
 With Bruins top defensemen Charlie McAvoy and Hampus Lindholm out due to injury, Peeke stepped into a bigger role on the Bruins blue line, providing solid a defensive presence while holding his own offensively.
 This role would only expand after the flailing Bruins traded Brandon Carlo at the trade deadline, making Peeke a top-pairing defensemen for most of the rest of the season.
 Although the Bruins season did not turn out as hoped, as they missed the playoffs, Peeke scored a career high 16 assists, and with his one goal, scored a career high 17 points.

+On July 3, 2026, Peeke, as a free agent from the Bruins, signed a one-year, $1 million contract with the Utah Mammoth for the season.